-- Applicant should have a basic understanding of computers and the ability and willingness to learn all necessary programs required for success.
-As documented in the SOLID Start computer assessment. - 2.
+- 1. Applicant should have a basic understanding of computers and the ability and willingness to learn all necessary programs required for success. - 2.
 Applicant must not have a conviction for a violent felony (e.g. homicide, manslaughter, rape).
-Documented through the background check that each applicant must pass.

 Admissions Procedure